aarmonis/salifort_employee_attrition/README.md

 ### **Random Forest Champion Model:**

 This Random Forest model is designed to classify if an employee will leave the company.
-Key parameters:
+Best parameters:
 - **max_depth: 5** – Limits tree depth to prevent overfitting.
 - **max_features: 1.0** – Uses all features for splits.
 - **max_samples: 0.7** – Trains on 70% of data for robustness.